 However, with the decline variation, the change in angle puts more work on the upper pecs and the front deltoids.

-Another thing is that you're pushing more percentage of your bodyweight with decline pushups than the regular push-ups.
+Another thing is that you're pushing a higher percentage of your bodyweight with decline pushups than with regular push-ups.

 It means you are creating more resistance using just your body weight with the decline variation.